Tourism to Drive Economy Growth

-This is driving demand for holidays in the Maldives, seen as the ultimate ‘bucket list’ destination for many.
+This is driving demand for holidays in the country, seen as the ultimate ‘bucket list’ destination for many.

-According to the Ministry of Tourism of Maldives, at least 1.3 million tourists are expected to visit the Maldives in 2021, which is double the amount recorded in 2020 and around two thirds of pre-pandemic levels.
+According to the Ministry of Tourism, at least 1.3 million tourists are expected to visit the country in 2021, which is double the amount recorded in 2020 and around two thirds of pre-pandemic levels.

 With key markets such as the UK having recently given the green light for travel to the Maldives, bookings and visitor numbers are expected to increase significantly in the coming months.

 With an uplift in global travel, the Maldives GDP is forecast to return to pre-pandemic levels by 2023.

 International tourism is vital to the economy, representing the most significant proportion of its GDP.
 According to the International Monetary Fund’s World Economic Outlook, the Maldives economy shrunk by 32% last year, when the impact of the pandemic was most keenly felt.

 The upturn in tourism is expected to provide an economic boost that will benefit everyone, with the majority of the population having been impacted by the pandemic.